Pumpkin Protein Smoothie

 - They are also high in potassium, which can be an important nutrient for heart health and lowering blood pressure.

 - Fiber!
 Can’t forget about that.
 Regularity, gut health, satiety…what’s not to love?

 For this recipe, it is easiest to use canned, pureed pumpkin.
 However, if you’re planning to carve one this season, save the seeds to roast!
 These little guys are packed with healthy fats, fiber, magnesium (important for nerve, muscle, and heart function), and zinc (important for strong immunity…along with Vitamin C)!

-**Shopping note: When purchasing canned pumpkin, be sure to look for 100% pure pumpkin–not “pumpkin pie filling” (unless you are, in fact, making a pie).
-This may go without saying, but the pie filling is much sweeter & is not intended for use in a recipe like this!
+**Shopping note: When purchasing canned pumpkin for this recipe, be sure to look for 100% pure pumpkin–not “pumpkin pie filling” (unless you are, in fact, making a pie in addition to this smoothie).